-There’s a common misconception out there about what Middle English actually is.
+There’s a common misconception out there about what Old English actually is.
 Whenever I ask someone what they think about Shakespeare (because I’m a nerd), they always go off on a rant about how Old English is totally incomprehensible and why couldn’t I have asked about something else?

 Well, firstly, Shakespeare was actually Modern English.